Still have some unanswered questions?

 See below for the answers to our most common questions sent in to us!
 Still needing help?
 You can always email firstname.lastname@example.org for assistance.

-We moved out of the PDF planner world and have launched the Momentum app with the same principles & similar design as our beloved Momentum Planners.
+Want the same Momentum Planning Method but in a fully functional, web-based design?
+The Momentum app has the same principles & similar design as our beloved Momentum Planners.
 Create an account and get a 30-day free trial!

-For those of you still using your PDF planner, here are some more frequently asked questions & answers:
+For those of you using the PDF planner, here are some more frequently asked questions & answers:

 I’m having problems with opening, downloading, or unzipping my planner.